ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Data

 The original [data](https://www.openacademic.ai/oag) was in two sets (*aminer* and *mag*) of 322 `json` files -- each containing a million records.
 A file with a list of records appearing in both sets was available.
 An awk script (`src/filterdup.awk`) is used to exclude the duplicate records from the aminer dataset.
 As a result, it came out about 256 million (256,382,605 to be exact) unique records to be processed.
 The total data size is 329GB.
 Some fields in the data are *null*.
 Those records are avoided where relevant.
 Additionally, records related to non-English publications were avoided as needed.
+A [snapshot](https://github.com/ketancmaheshwari/SMC18/blob/master/data/aminer_papers_sample.allcols.excl.txt) of tabular data is available.
+String `qwqw` is chosen as a column separator to distinguish it from text already found in data.
+All other 3 or less character combinations already existed in data prohibiting them to be used as separators.

 ```bash